-Why Get Ordained as an Interfaith Minister?April 25, 2013 by Reverend Mary
+Why Get Ordained as an Interfaith Minister?April 25, 2013 by Reverend David

 By facilitating interfaith ministers through its open ordinations, the Universal Life Church (ULC) has helped to establish crucial avenues for dialogue and cooperation between diverse religious traditions.
 In this era of religiously-inspired conflict, the ULC’s interfaith mission is more important than ever.

 The ULC was founded as an ecumenical and broad-based organization, and a central belief that members should do “what is right.”
 This is vastly different than more traditional churches that encourage uniformity of belief, occasionally to the extent that free thinking or spiritual progress that challenges the narrative of the hierarchy.
 One advantage of churches of this kind is that they have a more extensive history and have carved a niche in society and people’s minds.
 This might naturally lead one to wonder what benefits a newer structure such as an interfaith church can bring.

 All over the world, old-fashioned religious doctrines are giving ground to post-modernist worldviews.
 Nonetheless, even people who reject the polarizing dogmas of traditional religion still seek spiritual guidance and ministry in their lives.
 For example, couples with backgrounds in two different faiths may have overcome the restrictions of their families’ beliefs and found love together despite their differences; a ULC minister can perform a wedding ceremony that respect both traditions and bridge the divides between them.
 Same-sex couples turned away by less tolerant religious groups may also seek out an interfaith minister to conduct their wedding ceremony.